chiafactory/plotorder/README.md

 You can find all the binaries [here](https://github.com/chiafactory/plotorder/releases/)

 Binaries are published for `Windows`, `Darwin` (macOS, OSX...) and `Linux` based operating systems with 64bit architectures.

-For simplicity, you can use any of the following snippets to do it, which will create a `plotorder` executable binary in your current working directory.
+*For simplicity*, you can use any of the following snippets to do it, which will create a `plotorder` executable binary in your current working directory.

 **Linux (amd64)**
 ```shell